pipiscrew/timeline/health/insulin.md

   * use `vape pen` with resistance power max 15w.
   * use `mesh coil`.
   * avoid liquids other than `cigarette` flavor, do not vape liquids with `vitamin-e`.
   * when DIY liquid, `nicotine` is crucial for your health, buy trustworthy brand.
+Not over `6mg`.
 * if `smoke`
   * max 3 cigarettes per day
   * rolling tobacco use  rizla ciel for paper.